anusharajeev99-crypto/anusharajeev99-crypto/README.md

-# Hi, I'm Anusha👋
+# About me

-Curious learner exploring AI, accounting, and modern digital tools
+A curious learner exploring AI, accounting, and modern digital tools

 ## 🚀 What I'm Working On
 - AI in Accounting project